-The Art of Giving Fund is a Triangle women’s collective jointly administered by Triangle Community Foundation and North Carolina Community Foundation.
-The mission of the fund is to address issues that affect women.
-In its 2015-2016 grant cycle, the Art of Giving will be funding nonprofits and/or programs that support and empower the lives of young women and girls, ages 10 – 20, in the Triangle.
+The Art of Giving Fund is a Triangle women’s collective administered by Triangle Community Foundation.
+The mission of the fund is to address issues that affect girls, women, and their families.

 The Art of Giving is a fund designed for women who want to help others who are in need in our community.
 By becoming a member of this group and reaching out to other women in the Triangle to join TAG, members have an opportunity to fund programs that will make a substantial difference in the lives of others.

-TAG members accomplish the fund’s mission by committing to a membership fee of $600 annually for three consecutive years.
-With this fund, TAG will award grants to non-profit agencies in the Triangle that support women and families and will also provide educational programs and mentor women of all ages.
+TAG members accomplish the fund’s mission by committing to a membership donation of $600 annually.
+With this fund, TAG will award grants to non-profit agencies in the Triangle that support women and families.
 Each member receives one vote to determine the organizations and programs to receive grant funding.

-The group is passionate in its belief that informed, empowered women can and do build stronger families, communities and economies.
+The group is passionate in its belief that informed, empowered women can and do build stronger families, communities, and economies.
 The Art of Giving invites all women to join together to realize the power that collective philanthropy can and does have on our community.
-If you have any questions or would like to join, please feel free to contact Katie Crumpler at North Carolina Community Foundation 919.828.4387.
+For more information on TAG or how to join click here.

 Pollinating community giving in Raleigh by inspiring young women to lead.